htacg/tidy-html5/README/BRANCHES.md

 As described thoroughly in our [VERSION.md](VERSION.md) document, this means that **master** will always consist of an even-numbered minor version, and activity will remain relatively quiet unless we backport a critical bug fix from **next**.

-The **next** branch, then will host the majority of our development activity, and any contributions and PR’s should be again this branch.
+The **next** branch, then will host the majority of our development activity, and any contributions and PR’s should be against this branch.
 This means that **next** will always consist of an odd minor version number.

 ## About Versioning